 With established need-based objectives, the Grace Place for Children and Families (Elementary School) 21st CCLC program developed and implemented project-based learning activities aligned to the approved 21st CCLC academic objectives.
 It is important to note that the Florida Department of Education does not require each activity to have a separate objective, such that multiple activities can be provided under a single objective and/or one activity can be provided to support multiple objectives (e.g., an objective for science might include robotics, technology, and rocketry activities; while a robotics activity can support reading, math, and science).
 As per federal law and state rules, programs are only permitted to provide activities that will help meet the stated objectives approved by the Florida Department of Education (i.e., objective-driven activities).
 The proposed activities are detailed in the approved grant application and project plans submitted by the 21st CCLC program.
-It is noted that the program reported submitting project plans for informational purposes and approval by the Florida Department of Education and review by stakeholders.
+It is noted that the program reported submitting project plans for informational purposes and approval by the Florida Department of Education distance is provided to the provide activities and purposes and approval by the Florida Department of Education and project plans for informational purposes and approval by the Florida Department of Education and project plans for informational purposes and approval by the Florida Department of Education approval by the Florida Department of Education and project plans for informational purposes and approval by the Florida Department of Education and proval by the Florida Department of Education approval by the Florida Department of Education approval by the Florida Department of Education and project plans for informational purposes and approval by the Florida Department of Education and prove proval by the Florida Department of Education and project plans for informational purposes and approval by the Florida Department of Education and project plans for provide plane prove plane plane plane